 Medical certificates when returning to school

-Parents and carers will not need to provide a medical certificate for their child to attend an education setting.
+You will not need to provide a medical certificate for your child to attend an education setting.

 No child should attend school if they are unwell

-Anyone who is unwell should not attend school, including staff, parents and students.
+Anyone who is unwell should not attend school, including staff, you or your child.

-If a student attends while unwell, they will be sent home in accordance with the Department's regular Infectious Diseases Policy.
+If your child attends while unwell, they will be sent home.

-All students and staff will be reminded to wash their hands with soap and water or use an alcohol-based hand sanitiser on arrival and regularly throughout the day.
+All children and school staff will be reminded to wash their hands with soap and water or use an alcohol-based hand sanitiser on arrival and regularly throughout the day.

 Cleaning supplies and hand sanitiser

-Yes.
-The Department has been directly delivering hand sanitiser to all government schools and, where required, can assist schools with procurement of soap and other products.
+We have been delivering hand sanitiser to all government schools and, where required, can help schools with access soap and other products.

 School cleaning and use of facilities